Frequently Asked Questions (FAQs)

 Are there finisher’s medals?

-For the Happy Girls Half Marathon finishers, there is a custom jewelry we will present to each woman as she crosses the finish line.
-There is NOT a finisher’s medal for 5K or 10K runners but there is plenty of other swag.
-And there will be some fantastic clothing for purchase as well!
+For the Happy Girls Half Marathon finishers, there is a beautiful Commemorative Happy Girls Spokane finishing prize that will be present to each woman as she crosses the finish line.
+There is not a finisher’s medal for 5K or 10K runners, but there is plenty of other swag.
+There will be some fantastic Happy Girls clothing for purchase as well!

 Course and Race Details